 While there is no formal plea bargain regime, an undertaking and the FCA may attempt to settle a case up-front.
 In a case concerning the Austrian telecom incumbent, such settlement was reached; upon waiver by all parties of their rights to appeal, the Cartel Court's decisions was limited to imposing the fines applied for by the FCA and accepted by the undertaking concerned (case 29 Kt 4/09).
-A settlement also took place in the recent brewery cartel case.
+A settlement also took place in the brewery cartel case as well as in the Rewe case and the recent Spar case (case 29 Kt 10/16m).
 There are no formal rules applicable to such settlements, and settlement talks may vary from case to case.
 Generally speaking, parties do not require permission to discontinue proceedings and instead try to reach a settlement.
 Typically, the parties negotiate the settlements with the FCA, and thereby can even avoid a procedure before the Cartel Court.